RayBB/openlibrary-docs/Google-Summer-of-Code.md

 Depending on what you specifically valuable about Open Library, here is an example of what an application may say:

 > The reason I am drawn to Open Library is I feel every country should have a library system.
 Right now, X countries don't have public library systems.
 As a result, I am designing a plan to increase the number of international users who visit Open Library and borrow books.
-First we'll add an option to account creation which allows users to select their country and language (see issue #XXX on github)...
+First, we'll add an option to account creation that allows users to select their country and language (see issue #XXX on github)...

 ## What Does a Good Proposal Look Like?
 A good summary addresses the following 6 questions (replace `Open Library` with whatever project you're applying for):

 1) What is Open Library
 > Open Library is a non-profit website run by Internet Archive.
 It tries to catalog every book in the world and has web pages for over 27 million book editions.
-4M of the books in their catalog are made accessible online by Internet Archive for reading and controlled digital lending.
+4M of the books in their catalog is made accessible online by Internet Archive for reading and controlled digital lending.
 2) Why is Open Library important
 > Not every library is equal.
 Some cities don’t have libraries at all.
 Open Library is an opportunity to provide equal opportunity to readers all over the globe.
 3) What Opportunity exists for Open Library